 Kerkvliet plans to extend his idea of artists working in collaboration.
 He looks to the future for a time to come together with others to share and explore ideas, processes and techniques in the hopes of creating an entirely new and unique body of work.
 From art glass, to stained glass, to ceramics, to jewelry and more, it seems Inspiration Farm is open to all kinds of possibilities.
 Each and every member has the opportunity to add his/her own style and personality to the learning pool.
 I sit here, now, slowly rocking on the wooden swing that faces out into the fields, take in my surroundings and realize this is only the beginning.
 I take a deep breath and the fresh, sweet air of the country fills my lungs, and I envision each dream becoming a reality, and each goal being met.
 It’s beautiful here.
 Truly amazing.
 I watch the farmers dipping into the earth.
 I listen to the chickens cooing nearby.
 I feel the cool breeze on my skin and in my hair, and I smell the flowers that bloom all around.
 I realize that each morning as I step onto the farm, I automatically feel at peace.
 I feel at peace with myself and those around me.
 This makes me think back to a conversation I had with some students here, and I understand how contagious that feeling is and the importance of surroundings when creating art.
 Feeling at peace with yourself, and those around you, is such a crucial part of finding the best that lies within you.
 The creative process is dependent on feeling comfortable enough to try new things without fear of disaster and disappointment.
 And I understand that the reason why Inspiration Farm is destined to succeed is because it provides others with that comfort — possibly the most important component of the life that breathes here.
 We have grown to realize that with trial comes error, and therefore with error comes achievement.
 Perhaps it is that air of achievement that surrounds the farm.
 Perhaps it is the air of family, or the air of comfort.
 But it is surely the air of inspiration.

-For more information on the programs or classes offered at Inspiration Farm, subscribe to our newsletter or please feel free to contact us by filling out the contact form on the side bar.
+For more information on the programs or classes offered at Inspiration Farm, subscribe to our newsletter or please feel free to contact us by filling out the contact form in the footer

 Paul discusses the challenges of community farming, living and working with interns and hugelkulture with Brian Kerkvliet and Alexandra King of Inspiration Farm in Bellingham, Washington.
 Also discussed are the various methods of permaculture, polyculture, hugelkulture, biodynamics, holistic plant & food systems, energy systems, building systems, management, marketing and future projects at Inspiration Farms.